Listing of the IET boards and committees and their terms of reference.

 The IET is governed by an elected Board of Trustees.
 The terms of reference of the Board of Trustees are in the IET Bye-laws.
 Reporting to the Board are:

-The activities of the IET are managed by two main boards.
+The activities of the IET are managed by three main boards.
 These are:

 Each main board has a set of generic and specialist requirements.
 The constitution of the boards is designed to ensure that, collectively, the members of the board have the full range of knowledge and skills required.
 These are:

 Reporting to the Knowledge Management Board is a Communities Resourcing Committee, to which report six communities committees: